OpsHubProduct/OIM-Documentation/docs/integrate/search.md

-The search functionality allows users to quickly locate components within <code class="expression">space.vars.SITENAME</code>.
+The search functionality allows users to quickly locate components such as Integrations, Mappings, Systems, Workflows, etc., within <code class="expression">space.vars.SITENAME</code>.

-It offers two search scopes based on how broad or focused you want your results to be: **Current Folder** and **All Folders**.
+You can search within two scopes — depending on whether you want a focused or global search: **Current Folder** and **All Folders**.
 <p align="center">
   <img src="../assets/Search_Scopes.png" />
 </p>